-Learning takes place in classrooms, hospital clinicals, nursing skill/simulation lab, area clinics, long term care agencies and community settings, under the guidance of nursing faculty.
+Learning takes place in classrooms, hospital clinicals, nursing skill/simulation lab, area agencies, long term care agencies and community settings, under supervision of nursing faculty.

-After acceptance in the program, students are eligible for dual enrollment in the RN to BSN option through agreements with University of New Hampshire and Franklin Pierce University.
-Students plan a program of study with a nursing advisor.
+After acceptance in the program, students are eligible for RN to BSN options through agreements with the University of New Hampshire, Franklin Pierce University and the University of Vermont.
 Further information on these programs can be obtained from the Universities or the nursing chairperson.

-According to nursing program policy, students must earn a grade of B- (80%) or higher in each nursing courses to progress within the program.
-Program sciences (Anatomy and Physiology I and II, Microbiology) and the liberal arts courses must also be completed with a minimum grade of C for successful transfer into the degree.
+Students must earn a grade of B- (80%) or higher in each nursing courses to progress within the program.
+Sciences (Anatomy and Physiology I and II, Microbiology) and the liberal arts courses must also be completed with a minimum grade of C for successful transfer into the degree.
+Introduction to Psychology and science courses must be current within ten years to transfer into the degree program.
 Nursing program courses must be completed within five (5) years of the date of entry into the first nursing course.
-Program policy allows a student to reenroll and repeat a nursing course ONCE; however, this option is based on seat availability within the program.

 Students will be required to take and pass a basic med-math exam in the first nursing course.
-A student who does not earn a 100% on this exam in the third attempt receives an unsatisfactory for clinical and cannot progress in the program.
-Students will be required to take and pass Achievement Examinations (NLN tests) in the program.
+A student who does not earn a 100% on this exam in the third attempt cannot progress in the program.
+Students participate in mandatory NLN Achievement and NCLEX Readiness Examinations in the program.
+A fee is assessed for this testing.